 The process of mining through complex algorithms makes Bitcoin a type of cryptocurrency - and in fact it's just one of many popular cryptocurrencies, with some well known alternatives being Litecoin, Etherium, and Dash.
 These all have different rules and different pros and cons - for example, Litecoin is designed to be faster to mine and trade, while Etherium's growing popularity means that there's a growing ecosystem around the currency.
 But these aren't the only uses for blockchain technology.

-Brock Pierce, co-founder Blockchain Capital, a venture capital firm that invests in blockchain technology companies, explains the blockchain as a public-private ledger of transactions, which does not have any central control or single authority, or repository of information.
+Brock Pierce, co-founder Blockchain Capital, a venture capital firm that invests in blockchain technology companies, explained the blockchain, in an earlier conversation with Gadgets 360, as a public-private ledger of transactions, which does not have any central control or single authority, or repository of information.
 Think of blockchain like a public record - anyone can make changes to it, provided they have the right credentials (authenticated using algorithms described in the blockchain), but all these changes are also public, including who changed what.
 This means that any sort of record can be widely shared, yet kept private and restricted, and can be kept up to date without losing track of who made the changes.

 That sounds straightforward enough, but the key to the technology is that it doesn't rely on a centralised server to keep track of all this.
 Instead, the blockchain is distributed among all users, and its validity is measured using the blockchain algorithm.
 There's no "master" copy that any one person can access or edit; in a way, the infrastructure of blockchain is a little bit like a torrent file being shared.